 Usec.
 Catibog also explained that the voucher program has three conditions.
 It must be redeemed within the first semester of the school year immediately after Junior High School completion.
 Also, it only covers two years of schooling regardless of the number of years it takes for a recipient to complete SHS.
-She also said that qualified voucher recipients undergo the normal admission procedures of the non-DepED SHS and submit required documents.
+She also said that qualified voucher recipients from private schools undergo the normal admission procedures and submit required documents to enjoy this subsidy.

-Currently, majority or 51% of SHS enrollees go to public schools or DepEd schools while 46% goes to private colleges, and 3% of SHS enrollees are in SUCs and LCUs.
+Currently, majority or 51% of SHS enrollees go to public schools or DepEd schools while 46% go to private colleges, and 3% of SHS enrollees are in SUCs and LCUs.